-Leonard's failure to exhaust contractual remedies must result in dismissal of this action.
-In his opposition.
-Leonard does not dispute that he abandoned his grievance(s).
-Yet, Leonard paradoxically claims he did exhaust his remedies under the contract because taking a grievance beyond Step 2 is merely "permissive," See Opposition at 7.
-To some extent Respondents agree that grievances are permissive; however, exhausting the bargained for contractual remedies are mandatory prior to brining the instant action.
+"Exhaustion" is defined as "[t]the pursuit of options until none remains."
+See EXHAUSTION.
+Black's Law Dictionary (11th ed.
+2019)(emphasis added).
+When Leonard withdrew his grievance and stopped at the second level of four distinct levels (including arbitration) he did not exhaust.
+See Motion to Dismiss (MTD) Exhibit 1.
+Article 30.
+Exhausting the bargained for contractual remedies are mandatory prior to bringing the instant action.
 Under Article 30 of the CBA, nothing forces a grievant to move beyond Step 2 through Step 3 (County Manager) to Step 4 (arbitration).
-However, abandoning a grievance and failing to take it arbitration does not constitute exhaustion of an employee's contractual remedies.
-See, Exhibit 1 of Respondent's Motion to Dismiss.
-Article 30.
+However, if an employee voluntarily abandons his grievance in the middle of the process, he fails to pursue all options available to him.
+Here, Leonard did exactly that.
 Leonard failed to progress through the bargained for process to Step 3 (County Manager or Designee) and then Step 4 (Arbitration).
-While Leonard is absolutely "permitted" to abandon or withdraw his grievance, he utterly failed in exhausting his contractual remedies as outlined in the CBA; and therefore, he is procluded from initiating the same complaint in this forum.
+Respondents agree Leonard is absolutely "permitted" to pursue, abandon, and/or or withdraw his grievance; however, once he made the decision to abandon the grievance procedure, he utterly failed to exhaust his contractual remedies as outlined in the CBA; and therefore, he is precluded from initiating the same complaint in this forum.

-In his opposition.
-Leonard states that his claims, at least in part, were effectively barred and there was no apparent relief under the contract.
+In his Opposition, Leonard states that his claims, at least in part, were effectively barred and there was no apparent relief under the contract.
 See Opposition at 7.
 This situation was contemplated by this Board in Operating Engineers Local Union No. 3 v.
 Incline Village General Improvement District.
-Case No. 2020-012, item No. 864-C, 2021.
-The Board held that "fift is of no defense to argue that Complainant's own failure to timely comply [with the provisions of the CBA] should allow Complainant to circumvent the bargained for processes.
+Case No. 2020-012.
+Item No. 864-C. 2021.
+In that case, the Board held that "[i]t is of no defense to argue that Complainant's own failure to timely comply [with the provisions of the CBA] should allow Complainant to circumvent the bargained for processes.
 The logical end to this argument would be to permit the perverse incentive to ignore bargained for processes to skip straight to Board review."
 Id. at 2.
-It appears Leonard believes that by alleging the same facts and circumstances from his previous grievances and repackaging them as unfair labor practices allows him to circumvent the bargained for process agreed to by Respondents and the Washoe County Sheriff's Supervisory Deputies Association.
-Yet, he does this at the same time he acknowledges he abandoned his grievances under the bargained for process.
-This Board should not condone Leonard's attempts to circumvent the bargained for processes and entertain his improper complaint.
-Leonard's failure to exhaust his contractual remedies and has abandoned his previous grievances, therefore his Amended Complaints should be dismissed.
+The reason his grievance is barred is because he failed to exhaust and abandoned his grievance.
+This Board should not condone Leonard's attempts to circumvent the bargained for processes and entertain this improper Complaint.
+Because Leonard failed to exhaust his contractual remedies and abandoned his previous grievances, his Complaints should be dismissed with prejudice.

-c.
-Respondents did not argue Leonard's claims were barred by claim preclusion they are barred by rule against splitting causes of action.
+b.
+Respondents did not argue Leonard's claims were barred by claim preclusion: they are barred by the rule against splitting causes of action.

-Leonard does not dispute Respondent's position that he is barred from by the doctrine of splitting causes of action.
-Inexplicably, Leonard asserts his claims are not barred under claim preclusion.
+Leonard does not dispute Respondent's position that he is barred from pursuing his Complaint by the doctrine of splitting causes of action.
+Instead, Leonard inexplicably asserts his claims are not barred under claim preclusion.
 Respondents did not argue claim preclusion and it is not at issue in the Motion; therefore, Leonard's position is flawed.
 While claim preclusion and the "rule against splitting causes of action" both strive to prevent relitigating the same claim, they differ in their scope and application.
 Claim preclusion is applicable when a valid final judgment has been entered.
 Five Star Cap.
 Corp. v.
-Ruby, 124 Nev.
+Ruby.
+124 Nev.
 1048, 1052, 194 P.3d 709, 711 (2008), holding modified on other grounds by Weddell v.
-Sharp, 131 Nev.
+Sharp.
+131 Nev.
 233, 350 P.3d 80 (2015).